top of page

 Then . . . panic, as the confusion took hold.

-His neck cracked and popped, raising his brow to an odd reflection in the blacked out window; a stranger looking back with an unfamiliar face.
+His neck cracked and popped, raising his brow to an odd sight in the reflection of the blacked-out window—an unfamiliar stranger looking back at him with foreign eyes.

-"Who is this man staring back at me?"
-He thought, the bizarre, bloody image not even a shadow of his former self.
+“Who is this man staring back at me?” he thought; the bizarre, bloody image not even a shadow of his former self—the man he thought he was.

-Caked, brown locks of hair slowly dislodged from his face from the cleansing rain, and he peered into a set of bright blue eyes with focused concentration; the only feature that seemed to strike a mere glimmer of recognition.
-A strong angular jaw, and a toned physique seemed almost foreign, as though he had wandered elsewhere for an extended period of time; his vessel somehow not quite home.
+Caked locks of greasy brown hair slowly dislodged from his face, loosened by the cleansing but freezing rain, and he peered into a set of bright blue eyes with focused concentration; the only feature to strike a mere glimmer of recognition.
+A strong angular jaw and a toned physique appeared almost foreign, as though he had wandered elsewhere for an extended period of time, his vessel not quite home.

 ‘What happened to him?’